David Agiashvili

 David Agiashvili (დავით აგიაშვილი; July 28, 1949 – February 12, 2014) was a Georgian film director and screenwriter.

 Biography

-David Agiashvili was born in Tbilisi on July 28, 1949, in family of the writer Nikoloz Agiashvili.
-Graduated from faculty of philology of the Tbilisi State University majoring in Journalism.
+David Agiashvili was born in Tbilisi on July 28, 1949, in the family of the writer Nikoloz Agiashvili.
+He graduated from the faculty of philology of the Tbilisi State University majoring in journalism.

 In 1974-1977 - the editor, the senior editor and the editor-in-chief of animated association of a film studio Georgia Movie.

 In 1977-1995 - the editor of the Georgian Television Movie company, since 1979 - the head of a scenario workshop.

 In 1980-1985 - the teacher of the Tbilisi state university in Film-dramaturgy (where among others Miho Mosulishvili studied too) and at the Tbilisi theatrical institute in 'Fundamentals of film dramatic art'.

 Was a screenwriter of feature films, the producer of documentaries: Fall of the Empire (1994).
 A Green Story (2012), Tbilisi, I Love You (2014).
 Acted in films.

 The last years lived and worked in the US.